-Worldwide Black Lives Matters protests have increased awareness of anti-Black racism, not only in law enforcement and criminal justice, but in the many powerful institutions that shape and influence our society – healthcare, government, education and child welfare, media and corporations, and more.
+Worldwide Black Lives Matters protests in 2020 increased awareness of anti-Black racism, not only in law enforcement and criminal justice, but in the many powerful institutions that shape and influence our society – healthcare, government, education and child welfare, media and corporations, and more.

 But awareness is only step one.
 It is essential that the acknowledgement of anti-Black racism is followed by strategic action to eradicate it.
-To support this work, The KOJO Institute presents Daring to Do, a program for those who want access to the frameworks, strategies, and tools required to begin disrupting anti-Black racism within their spaces and driving change that will create more equitable outcomes for the Black community.
+To support this work, The KOJO Institute presents Daring to Do™: A Framework for Anti-Racist Action.
+This online learning series supports professionals who want to take strategic action against anti-Black racism.

 - Context – acknowledging the through line from the historical legacies of colonialism and slavery to modern-day manifestations of anti-Black racism and racial inequity

-- Action – moving beyond simply understanding anti-Black racism towards strategic and intentional actions and practices that will drive change
+- Action – moving beyond simply understanding anti-Black racism towards strategic and intentional action with a framework for creating transformational change

 - Accountability – calling participants to hold themselves in ‘healthy distrust’ and remain aware of their responsibility to disrupt anti-Black racism personally and systemically

-- Equity – calling of frameworks of anti-oppression, anti-racism, and anti-colonialism to recognize systemic inequities and produce change that creates more equitable outcomes
+- Equity – implementing frameworks of anti-oppression, anti-racism, and anti-colonialism to recognize systemic inequities and produce change that creates more equitable outcomes

-This program will guide you through the potentially difficult but necessary critiques and assessments of worldviews, cultural norms, and perspectives that have allowed anti-Black racism to thrive and equip you to courageously and confidently address these issues in your workplaces and communities.
+This program will guide you through critiques of the worldviews, cultural norms, and perspectives that have allowed anti-Black racism to thrive; support you in undertaking the critical introspection necessary to acknowledge and challenge your own relationship with anti-Blackness; and equip you with a framework to courageously and confidently address these issues in your workplaces and communities.